 - Ascorbyle Palmitate: This is a form of vitamin C that is more stable compared to L-ascorbic acid.
 This form of vitamin C is mostly used in oil based skincare products, but not very potent like L-ascorbic acid, but does the job by fighting aging signs, free radicals, fine lines hyperpigmentation and repairs damaged skin.

-- Ascorbic Glucosamine: A form of Vitamin C which is water–soluble and it’s mostly used for its skin brightening and antioxidant properties.
+- Ascorbyl Glucoside: A stable form of Vitamin C which is water–soluble and it’s mostly used for its skin brightening and antioxidant properties.

-- Tetrahexyldecyl Ascorbate: This is a Fat–soluble form of Vitamin C, meaning it can dissolve in fats or oils.
-It’s more stable than other forms of Vitamin C.
+- Ascorbyl Tetraisopalmitate: This is a Fat–soluble form of Vitamin C, meaning it can dissolve in fats or oils.
+It’s highly stable and penetrates deeply into the skin (more than other forms of vitamin C).

-- Magnesium Ascorbyl Phosphate: This is a non-exfoliating, water-soluble derivative of Vitamin C, meaning it remains stable and does not degrade over time.
+- Magnesium Ascorbyl Phosphate: This is a non-exfoliating, stable & water-soluble derivative of Vitamin C, meaning it remains stable and does not degrade over time.

 - Sodium Ascorbyl Phosphate: This is the most stable and water-soluble form of vitamin C, which is very gentle and mild on the skin, causes no irritations, it converts to ascorbic acid when it absorbed into the skin.
 This form of vitamin C is very effective and very potent in combating age spots, fine lines, free radicals.
 It also brightens the skin, making it glow, shine and youthful.